noi-techpark/opendatahub-epaper-api/README.md

 - Start the API
 - Set up a physical display by following the README of the [backend](https://github.com/noi-techpark/e-ink-displays-backend)
 - Follow the next steps in the README of the [webapp](https://github.com/noi-techpark/e-ink-displays-webapp) to use the webapp to send the image

-## Data Transport Objects (DTO)
-### DisplayDto
-Contains all information about a E-Ink Display like name, uuid, timestamps etc. We the structure inside [DisplayDto](https://github.com/noi-techpark/e-ink-displays-api/blob/development/src/main/java/it/noi/edisplay/dto/DisplayDto.java)
-### LocationDto
-Contains all information about a Display like name, uuid, timestamps etc. We the structure inside [LocationDto](https://github.com/noi-techpark/e-ink-displays-api/blob/development/src/main/java/it/noi/edisplay/dto/LocationDto.java)
-### ConnectionDto
-Contains all information about a Connection between a Display and a Location like corresponding Display/Location, network address, protocol type etc. We the structure inside [ConnectionDto](https://github.com/noi-techpark/e-ink-displays-api/blob/development/src/main/java/it/noi/edisplay/dto/ConnectionDto.java)
-### TemplateDto
-Contains all information about a Template, that can be used to create an Content for the Displays like name, monochromatic image bytes, uuid etc. We the structure inside [TemplateDto](https://github.com/noi-techpark/e-ink-displays-api/blob/development/src/main/java/it/noi/edisplay/dto/TemplateDto.java)
-### StateDto
-Contains all information about a state of a display.
-We the structure inside [StateDto](https://github.com/noi-techpark/e-ink-displays-api/blob/development/src/main/java/it/noi/edisplay/dto/StateDto.java)

 ## Swagger